rubensrocha/fruit-farm/README.md

     <li>Install wizard</li>
 </ul>

+## Requirements
+* Apache 2.4
+* Mysql 5
+* PHP 7

+Tested on Xampp 3.2.2

 ## Install
 * Open classes/_config.php and edit all database and settings fields
-* Import db.sql on youy phpMyAdmin
+* Import db.sql on your phpMyAdmin
 * Upload all files and folders to your hosting

 Default admin username/password: admin / 123456